Did you know there are more than 6,000 girls age five across Scotland waiting to join in the fun and adventure of guiding?

 Each new project will be fully funded through the Gannochy Trust Developing Guiding Fund.
 This includes costs associated with activities and programme resources, uniform for girls and adults, venue hire, transport, training materials, etc.

 Get in touch

-It’s important that new projects meet local needs so please chat to your Commissioner about whether a holiday taster sessions could work for your area.
-To find out more about how to get involved contact Louise Henderson, Membership Development Manager via email or call 0131 226 4511.
+It’s important that new projects meet local needs so please chat to your county commissioner about whether a holiday taster sessions could work for your area.
+To find out more about how to get involved get in touch with Louise, Membership Development Manager.

 If you don’t think what we’re describing would work well in your area but you have an idea for an alternative flexible guiding project, get in touch as there may be other funding available to help develop your idea further.